mohamed-samir907/JLDB/readme.md

 ```

-2. include config file in your porject and create new object from the class like that
+2. include config file in your project and create new object from the class like that

 ```php
 <?php